scaffeinate/100-days-of-code/log.md

 2. Learned something in bit manipulation.
 3. Struggled with RotateMatrix.
 Forgot the logic although really simple one.
 Always write on paper to solve Matrix problems.
 4. ZeroMatrix I remembered the best method but didn't have the confidence to work it out :(
-4. String Rotation was a interesting one!
+5. String Rotation was a interesting one!
+6. +1 to myself to implement Generics in LinkedList :)

 **Link(s) to work:** https://github.com/sudharti/cracking-the-code/

-**Hours Spent:** 3 hours
+**Hours Spent:** 3.5 hours

-End of Chapter 1.
+End of Chapter 1 and LinkedList Implementation.
 Chapter 2 Begins Tomorrow.
 Some rough start to the Streak :|